Family Connections Program

-The Circle of Life Program administers the Cribs for Kids Program to the Canoe Creek, Soda Creek and Williams Lake Band in collaboration with the Prenatal and Postnatal Program.
+The Family Connections Program administers the Cribs for Kids Program to the Canoe Creek, Soda Creek and Williams Lake Band in collaboration with the Prenatal and Postnatal Program.
 This program encourages our prenatal and postnatal families to access our Cribs for Kids Program.
-In order to be elibible, the families need to:
+In order to be eligible, the families need to:

-- Agree to see the Home Visitor once a month until baby is one year of age
+• Agree to see the Home Visitor (Mentor) once a month until baby is one year of age